 14. If you stand up and your audience cannot see you, it is OK to move about if that helps with your delivery.
 Just be mindful of not moving too far from the microphone if you are not wearing a headset.

-15. If you have to sit, sit on the front half of the chair bottom and keep your feet flat on the floor.
+15. If you sit, sit straight and keep your feet flat on the floor.
 This will help your breathing and will keep you anchored in front of the screen.

 16. If people will be able to see you, dress appropriately.
 At least as far down as they will be able to see!
 Solid colours are best; fine patterns might “flicker” on the screen.
 Avoid any jewelry that clinks.